sammyd/SwiftJSONShootout/JSONShootOut.md

 within the context of an application.
 Most software design architectures have the concept of a model layer - that is a selection of objects used to model the data structure that you application acts upon.
-It is these model objects that the JSON should be turned in to once inside the application.
+It is these model objects that the JSON should be converted to inside the application.

 Since the `NSJSONSerialization` class has no knowledge of the specific model layer within your application, it translates the JSON into the generic types within Foundation.
 It is the next step - translating these Foundation types into our data model - that is important.

-Our parser should leverage the type-safety that underlies Swift, and also not allow partial objects to be created.
+Our parser should leverage the type-safety that underlies Swift, and also prevent creation of partial objects.

 As you'll see, satisfying these requirements is not too difficult in a 'best-case' scenario, but becomes increasingly difficult when attempting to cope